brettschalin/factorio-min-resources/README.md

     * this works by (a) checking if prerequisites appear in the right order, and (b) performing the state transformations provided by each task and verifying that they're possible in-game
 - call `tas.Export` to write the generated Lua code, which should replace `mods/MinPctTAS_0.0.1/tasks.lua`

 ### What modifications are made to the game?

 Aside from the obvious "character is being controlled by the script," I've also made a couple other changes for convenience.
 They don't affect the quantity of resources required but they do make the run faster to code/execute.
 * night does not exist.
 This is because most of the run has machines powered by one solar panel
 * character inventory size is greatly increased.
 This is also not necessary, but not doing it would require that I implement logic to drop things on the ground and pick them up and that seems like more trouble that it's worth

+### Just how painful is this?

+Extremely.
+Mining drills and machines and extensive power setups are extra resources that don't need to be used, so everything is hand-mined (`steel-axe` is also not necessary and won't be researched), and every craft is either done by hand or in a machine that's powered by one solar panel.
+Just to give you an idea, the run in `main.go` builds a steel furnace and solar panel and takes over five hours of real-time to mine, smelt, craft, and research it all; that's a sixth of the required technologies and by far the cheapest so I won't be surprised if the full run ends in the hundreds of hours

 ## LICENSE